acmephp/documentation/getting-started/2-obtain-certificate.md

 Now Acme PHP is available on your system (`php acmephp.phar --version` should display its version), you can start requesting certificates for your domains using it.

-**Note:** This is the recommended way to request a certificate, but you can achieve the same purpose by following the long way and [running several commands one by one](/documentation/getting-started/2-obtain-certificate-hard.html)

 ## 1. Create a configuration file

 ``` yaml